Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • diarrhea;

-this is an occasion to examine the pet's ears in more detail.
-Knowing the symptoms of ear diseases is necessary for both beginners and experienced rabbit breeders, especially since there are only three common diseases.
+This is a reason to examine your pet’s ears in more detail.
+It is necessary for both beginners and experienced rabbit breeders to know the symptoms of ear diseases, especially since there are only three common diseases.

 Psoroptosis or scabies

 Psoroptosis is a contagious disease that affects pets older than 4 months.
-It can be transmitted from a sick rabbit to rabbits, between individuals, the owner can bring a tick to the nursery on clothes or shoes.
-In the advanced form of the disease, the ear mite can cause a tumor in the brain of the animal, which will lead to its death.
-Ear scabies spreads not only among pets, humans are also susceptible to this disease.
-The signs of the disease are:
+It can be transmitted from a sick rabbit to rabbits, between individuals; the owner can bring a tick to the nursery on clothes or shoes.
+In advanced forms of the disease, ear mites can cause a tumor in the animal's brain, leading to its death.
+Ear scabies does not only spread among pets; humans are also susceptible to this disease.
+Signs of the disease are:

-Treatment of psoroptosis is quite effective with both folk and medical methods, but it starts the same way - with the removal of crusts in the auricles.
+Treatment of psoroptosis is quite effective using both traditional and medicinal methods, but it begins in the same way - with the removal of crusts in the ears.

-The wounds are processed very carefully, in no case do not scrape the growths with sharp objects.
-Scabs soften before removal.
-Of course, psoroptosis is easier to treat in the early stages of the disease, so if you find a hot rabbit trying to scratch its ears #8212; inspect it immediately.
+The wounds are treated very carefully; under no circumstances scrape off the growths with sharp objects.
+The scabs are softened before removal.
+Of course, psoroptosis is easier to treat in the early stages of the disease, so if you find a hot bunny trying to scratch #8212;s ears; inspect it immediately.

-To combat ear mites, there are aerosols, injections, various emulsions.
+To combat ear mites, there are aerosols, injections, and various emulsions.

-Injections are injected into the withers of the rabbit.
-It is better to coordinate the remedy and dosage with the veterinarian.
-Basically, ratologists prescribe Baymek and Ivomek - a medicine to combat psoroptosis for cattle and pigs.
-For female rabbits, this method is excluded.
+Injections are given into the rabbit's withers.
+It is better to coordinate the product and dosage with your veterinarian.
+Ratologists mainly prescribe Baymek and Ivomek - a medicine to combat psoroptosis for cattle and pigs.
+For pregnant rabbits, this method is excluded.

 Purulent otitis media

-• the rabbit has hot ears and breathes rapidly;
+• the rabbit has hot ears and breathes quickly;

 • rotation or horizontal movement of the eyes;